haroon7788/Neon-Navbar/README.md

 # Neon-Navbar
-This is my neon navbar menu list in HTML and CSS
+This is my neon-navbar menu list in HTML and CSS